-Master of Science in Nursing & Master of Business Administration (MSN/MBA) Dual Degree executive level.
+Master of Science in Nursing & Master of Business Administration (MSN/MBA) Dual Degree

+The MSN/MBA dual degree curriculum is designed for nurses pursuing a leadership position at the executive level.
 This program provides graduates with an advanced skill set in business management and healthcare leadership.
 The innovative curriculum will provide the nurse leader with a higher-level perspective on operations and effective business strategies.
 Earning the MSN/MBA dual degree will prepare graduates to make the critical decisions to ensure quality and safe care delivery to individuals, populations or communities in a variety of healthcare delivery systems.
-The program is 48 credits.